s-r-e-e-r-a-j/PHP-REVERSE-SHELL/README.md

 ## PHP Reverse Shell (Powerful & Stealthy)
 This is a powerful and stealthy PHP reverse shell designed for ethical hacking and penetration testing.
-It quietly connects back to your machine reliably without showing any output.
+It quietly connects back to your machine reliably

 ## ⚠️ Disclaimer
 This PHP reverse shell is developed strictly for educational and authorized penetration testing purposes only.